lisakmalins/Snakespeare/README.md

 <tr><td><details>
 <summary>Linux desktop users</summary>

+#### Installing Git for Linux
-- Head to the [git website](https://git-scm.com/download/linux) for instructions to install git with your distribution's package manager.
+Head to the [git website](https://git-scm.com/download/linux) for instructions to install git with your distribution's package manager.

+#### Installing Miniconda for Linux
-- Head to the [Anaconda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for instructions to download and run a Miniconda installer.
+Head to the [Anaconda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for instructions to download and run a Miniconda installer.

 After installing git and miniconda, close any terminal windows you have open and continue to STEP 2.
 </details></td></tr>